 It is incorrect to assume that you're acting on your behalf only, thinking that you are the one that needs the letters of administration.
 As administrator of a decedent’s estate, you represent other interests beside your own.
 An administrator represents the interests of beneficiaries and creditors.
 This responsibility to act for the benefit of another is known as a fiduciary relationship.
 It gives rise to legal obligations and responsibilities that require legal expertise.
 The lawyer you hire represents you in your capacity as administrator, and helps you account to those to whom you are responsible.

 Within 20 days from the date the order appointing you, file an oath of office.
-If a bond was required in the order, it too must be filed within 20 days.
+If you are a dependent administrator, If a bond will be required in the order, and it too must be filed within 20 days.
 Once you have taken the oath and paid the bond (if ordered), you have “qualified” and you may request one or more letters of administration.